![]() |

 The API allows you to send messages through your projects and services over the HTTP/HTTPS, SMTP, and SMPP protocols.
 Ready-made libraries in different programming languages connect to your project and help you send messages from anywhere with a single command.

-SENDING MESSAGES Sending an SMS message MANAGING MAILING LISTSComments in SMS messages Sending to a group of numbers ![]() Sending an MMS message Sending an e-mail message Sending a voice message (call) Sending a viber message Using prefixes when sending messages Managing message templates Managing operator templates Virtual sending (test mode) Event Notifications MESSAGE STATUSES Checking the status CHECKING THE BALANCE STATUSServer response and error codes Status codes Error codes in the status Deleting a message ÓÏÐÀÂËÅÍÈÅ ÊÎÍÒÀÊÒÀÌÈ CLIENT MANAGEMENT Work with the subclient MANAGING SENDER NAMES (SENDER ID)Creating and uploading invoices and reports List of available operations with sender names GETTING DATAServer response and error codes Examples of actions with sender names Getting the history of sent messages VARIOUSReceiving incoming messages Getting statistics Request for rates Getting information about the operator Getting data about a short link | Sending HLR-queryYou can check phone numbers for availability by sending a special HLR request.
-As a result of the request, data will be received about the country and the subscriber's operator, about the roaming operator when the subscriber is in a foreign network, as well as about the status of the subscriber (available or not).
-Subscribers who are the owners of the verified numbers will not receive any notifications about the performed checks of their number.Execution of an HLR request over the HTTP protocol is performed in the same way as sending an SMS message, and the request must pass an additional parameter hlr=1.
+MESSAGES SENDING Sending an SMS message MANAGING MAILING LISTSComments in SMS messages Sending to a group of numbers Sending an HLR request Sending an MMS message Sending an e-mail message Sending a voice message (call) Sending a viber message Sending a telegram message Using prefixes when sending messages Managing message templates Managing operator templates Virtual sending (test mode) Event Notifications MESSAGE STATUSES Checking the status CHECKING THE BALANCE STATUSServer response and error codes Status codes Error codes in the status Deleting a message MANAGING CONTACTS CLIENT MANAGEMENT Work with the subclient MANAGING SENDER NAMES (SENDER ID)Creating and uploading invoices and reports List of available operations with sender names GETTING DATAServer response and error codes Examples of actions with sender names Getting the history of sent messages VARIOUSReceiving incoming messages Getting statistics Request for rates Getting information about the operator Getting data about a short link | Sending an HLR requestYou can check phone numbers for availability by sending a special HLR request.
+As a result of executing the request, data will be received about the subscriber's country and operator, about the roaming operator when the subscriber is on someone else's network, as well as about the subscriber's status (available or not).
+Subscribers, owners of the numbers being checked, will not receive any notifications about the checks performed on their number.Execution of an HLR request over the HTTP protocol is performed in the same way as sending an SMS message, and the request must pass an additional parameter hlr=1.
 To send an HLR request, use the GET or POST method to call the address:

 https://smscentre.com/sys/send.php?login=<login>&psw=<password>&phones=<phones>&hlr=1